pixelplex/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-2.md

 └── ton.py
 ```

-Now let's begin writing code!
+Now, let's write the code!

 ## Config
-Let's start with `config.py` because it is the smallest one.
-We just need to set a few parameters in it.
+Open `config.py` and fill in the following:

 **config.py**
 ```python